 Advanced Preparation: NA

-Instructional Delivery Method: Group – Live
+Instructional Delivery Method: Group Live (Live – Instructor Led)

-CPE: 8.0 Credits applied for*
+CPE: 8.0 Credits*

-Subject Area: Accounting 2.0, Ethics 2.0, Tax 1.0 and Specialized Knowledge & Applications 3.0
+Subject Area: Accounting 2.0, Ethics 1.0, Tax 1.0 and Specialized Knowledge & Applications 4.0

 NASBA Registry of CPE Sponsors Statement

-Deloitte LLP is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
-State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
-Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors.
+Deloitte LLP is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of Continuing Professional Education (CPE) for group training on the National Registry of CPE Sponsors.

-NASBA National Registry of CPE Sponsors – Sponsor License Number 107752
+NASBA National Registry: Sponsor License Number 107752

-State of Texas – Sponsor License Number 000156
+Texas State Board of Public Accountancy: Sponsor License Number 000156